Dad Rudd, M.P.: Casting

 The romantic leads were played by Yvonne East and Grant Taylor, both graduates of the Cinesound Talent School making their first film.
-Chips Rafferty makes an early screen appearance as a fireman in the Keystone Kops-style opening sequence.
+Chips Rafferty makes an early screen appearance as a fireman in the Keystone Cops-style opening sequence.
+Hall says he was looking for someone tall and thin to contrast with the other firemen and Ron Whelan introduced him to Rafferty.
+Hall later put Rafferty in some reshoots he did for Come Up Smiling, making this Rafferty's first performance.

 The cast had more continuity than usual for a Cinesound Rudd film, with Alec Kellaway, Connie Martyn, Ossie Wenban, Valerie Scanlan and Marshall Crosby all reprising their roles from Dad and Dave Come to Town (1938).

 American actor Barbara Weeks, who was visiting Australia at the time of shooting with her husband, played a small role at the behest of Ken G. Hall.

 Shooting

 During pre production, Cinesound was visited by Adolph Zukor, founder of Paramount Pictures, then touring Australia.
 He had seen Dad and Dave Come to Town on the boat trip from the US, and been so impressed with the film's quality he wanted to visit the studio.

 Shooting took place in February and March 1940, in the Cinesound Studio and on location at Woronora Dam and Camden.
 Cinesound hired space on the lot of the closed-down Pagewood studios for building a scale reproduction of the dam for the climax.
 These were supervised by J Alan Kenyon, who did the special effects for most of Cinesound's movies.
 The fake dam was 125 feet long and held 12,000 gallons of water.